Brutal Truth: History

 Brutal Truth was formed in 1990 in New York City.
 The band was originally signed to Earache Records, on which they released two albums, Extreme Conditions Demand Extreme Responses and Need to Control, as well as an EP entitled Perpetual Conversion, and 7-inch singles for the songs "Ill Neglect" and "Godplayer".
 During this time, music videos were made for the songs "Ill Neglect", "Collateral Damage" and "Godplayer".
 Brutal Truth were frustrated with Earache Records and switched to Relapse Records, known for its roster of grindcore acts, with whom they stayed until the band's demise.

+Brutal Truth toured the US with Carcass, Napalm Death and Cathedral on the Campaign for Musical Destruction tour in 1992.

 With Relapse, they released the mini album Kill Trend Suicide, a full-length release entitled Sounds of the Animal Kingdom and a double CD live album called Goodbye Cruel World.
 The band has also released many split 7-inch singles on smaller labels, with most of these being out of print and difficult to find.
 The songs from these 7-inch singles were collected on the second disc of Goodbye Cruel World.

 The band disbanded around 1999 due to internal financial and management conflicts.

 In 2001, the Guinness Book of Records awarded Brutal Truth the record for "shortest music video" for their video "Collateral Damage", which is 2.18 seconds long and consists of 48 still images in rapid succession followed by a clip of an explosion.